 Texas Tech's School Code for the TOEFL and the GRE tests is 6827.

 Your application to graduate school will be processed through the Texas Tech Graduate School Office of Admissions.
 Follow the instructions given on the Office of Admissions how to page.
 Note that you may complete the form online or request that the application materials be mailed to you.
 If you would prefer to receive the application materials via e-mail, please email the Graduate Advisor for the Department of Chemical Engineering.
-To be considered for graduate admissions at Texas Tech, you will need to submit the application form, application fee of $65, and your official GRE scores and college transcripts to the Graduate School Office of Admissions.
+To be considered for graduate admissions at Texas Tech, you will need to submit the application form, application fee, and your official GRE scores and college transcripts to the Graduate School Office of Admissions.
 Additionally, if you are an international applicant, you must also submit your official TOEFL scores to the Graduate School Office of Admissions.

 Best wishes.
 We look forward to hearing from you.

-For more information you can e-mail Dr. Siva Vanapalli, the graduate advisor for the Department of Chemical Engineering.
+For more information you can e-mail the Graduate Advisor in the Department of Chemical Engineering, Dr. Siva Vanapalli.